georgebv/drf-pydantic/README.md

 > ℹ️ **INFO**<br>
 > `drf_pydantic` supports `pydantic` v2.
 Due to breaking API changes in `pydantic`
 > v2 support for `pydantic` v1 is available only in `drf_pydantic` 1.\*.\*.

+## Performance

+Translation between `pydantic` models and `DRF` serializers is done during class creation (e.g., when you first import the model).
+This means that there will be zero impact on the performance of your application (server instance or serverless session) when using `drf_pydantic` while your application is running.

 # Installation